Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 14:42 And so one of the things that I've been doing a lot of work with lately is with building pyramid web apps and trying to really help people jumpstart what they're up to, right?

-15:09 So I've been doing a lot with cookie cutter, more on that later, but I decided to create a cookie cutter template that is an opinionated cookie cutter template for creating pyramid web apps that have most of what you need pre-built and pre-configured and factored the way you would for a large professional app, not for like a one file starter thing.
+15:11 But I decided to create a cookie cutter template that is an opinionated cookie cutter template for creating pyramid web apps that have most of what you need pre-built and pre-configured.

 15:44 So there's one place where all your general navigation and look and feel goes.